kaiser-rpg/KaiserRPG.github.io/pages/rule/skill/intro.md

 Skills represent your knowledge or talent in performing certain activities and are broken up into two groups called Primary and Secondary.
 Primary Skills are those used to use powers and take part in combat.
 The Secondary Skills group contains all other things you might want to train in, like medicine, acrobatics, or stealth.

 ## Skill Value
 The value you have in a skill is the numerical representation of how good you are at things related to that skill.
-Each skill will have a Final Skill Value which is the sum of the Characteristic Modifier the skill is based on, any Innate Bonus and Natural Bonus you possess, and your Base Skill Value.
+Each skill will have a Final Skill Value which is the sum of the Characteristic Modifier the skill is based on, any innate bonus and natural bonus you possess, and your Base Skill Value.
 When you make a Skill Check, you add your Final Skill Value to the roll.

 Base Skill Value is your bonus based on your time spent training.
 It is increased by spending Experience equal to a skill's Development Cost.
-If you have not spent any XP and do not have an Innate or Natural Bonus for a skill, its Base Skill Value is a `-3`.
+If you have not spent any XP and do not have an innate or natural bonus for a skill, its Base Skill Value is a `-3`.

 ## Using Skills
 When you want to do something, you might have to make a Skill Check to determine if you are successful.